 Why We Chose an Above Ground Pool

 When we first moved in, we used our pool as an excuse for downtime.
-We called it mandatory fun time and it was a much needed excuse to take a break from a house that needed tons of work.
+We called it a mandatory fun time and it was a much-needed excuse to take a break from a house that needed tons of work.

 After living here for 5 years, I’m so grateful for our pool.
 We desperately needed that fun time and it gave us a chance to connect as a family during that time.
 Our house is a lot closer to finished now and we still use the pool almost daily.

 It’s a great escape from the heat, but it also helps with our electric bill because no one wants to come in to use the bathroom if the house is freezing cold.
 Most of the time, we don’t even turn on the air conditioner until July (but it helps that I really love being warm.)